HenrikDA/blynk-server/README_FOR_APP_DEVS.md

         6 - ping; Sends request from client to server, then from server to hardware, than back to server and back to the client.
         7 - activate dashboard. "activate DASH_ID";
         8 - deactivate dashboard. "deactivate";
+        9 - refresh token.
+Generates new token for dashboard; "refreshToken DASH_ID".
         12 - tweet; Sends tweet request from hardware to server.
 140 chars max.
         20 - hardware; Command for hardware.
 Every Widget forms it's own body message for hardware command.